vts930/live-chat/README.md

 # live-chat
-Live chat with PHP and Redis(Predis)
+Live chat with PHP and Redis(Predis).It's my dissertation of graduation